 When balancing your model, adjust the motor battery as necessary so the model is level or slightly nose down.
 This the correct balance point for your model.
-After the first flights, the CG position can be adjusted for your personal preference.
+After the first flights, The CG position can be adjusted for your personal preference.

-- 1. The recommended Center of Gravity (CG) location for your model is (40mm) forward from the leading edge of the main wing (as shown) with the battery pack installed.
+- The recommended Center of Gravity (CG) location for your model is (20~25mm/ 9.1in) back from the leading edge of the top main wing as shown with the battery pack installed.
 Mark the location of the CG on top of the wing. - 2.
-When balancing your model, support the plane at the marks made on the bottom of the main wing with your fingers or a commercially available balancing stand.
-This is the correct balance point for your model.
-Make sure the model is assembled and ready for flight before balancing.
+When balancing your model, support the plane inverted at the marks made on the top of the main wing with your fingers or a commercially available balancing stand.
+This is the correct balance point for your model, Make sure the model is assembled and ready for flight before balancing.